MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/agile-process-workflow.md

 </tr></tbody>
 </table>

+::: moniker range="<= tfs-2018"
-If you use [Microsoft Project](../../backlogs/office/create-your-backlog-tasks-using-project.md) to assign resources and track a schedule, you can update these fields using Project.
+If you use [Microsoft Project](/previous-versions/azure/devops/boards/backlogs/office/create-your-backlog-tasks-using-project) to assign resources and track a schedule.
+::: moniker-end

 ## Track test progress